SPIX23/shaiya-solutions/ep3/databases/readme.md

 **contents**

-* a ps_gamedata database that will function well with ep3 servers

-* a ps_gamedefs database that works with ep3 server files but needs mob, skill, and item editing
+* an ep3 ps_gamedata database that was tested on a live server and should be relatively bug-free

 **notes**